ebzzry/ebzzry.github.io/src/quotes.md

   ―Dean Kamen

-* “Those who would give up essential Liberty, to purchase a little temporary Safety, deserve neither Liberty nor Safety.”<br>
-  ―Benjamin Franklin

-* “You win some, you lose some.”<br>
-  ―Gayle Forman

-* “A witty saying proves nothing.”<br>
-  ―Voltaire

 * “You wanna make an omelette, you gotta break some eggs.”<br>
-  ―Tyler Durden
+  ―Tyler Durden, Fight Club

-* “Son, never be afraid to ask a girl out; the right ones say yes.”<br>
-  ―Anonymous

 * “If you want to achieve greatness, stop asking for permission.”<br>
   ―Eddie Colla

-* “Worry is like a rocking chair — it gives you something to do but doesn’t get you anywhere.”<br>
+* “Worry is like a rocking chair—it gives you something to do but doesn’t get you anywhere.”<br>
   ―Erma Bombeck

 * “If you live for money, that is all you will get out of it.”<br>
-  ―Anonymous

-* “Sometimes, you have to do the things you hate, to be able to do the things that you love.”<br>
   ―Anonymous